 Richard Pryor: Omit the Logic

-Portrait of Richard Pryor which chronicles his life from his troubled youth to his meteoric rise as one of the most respected and controversial comedians of the 20th century.
+A Storyville documentary about Richard Pryor, chronicling his life from his troubled youth to his meteoric rise as one of the most respected comedians of the 20th century

 Portrait of legendary comedian Richard Pryor which chronicles his life from his troubled youth to his meteoric rise as one of the most respected - and controversial - comic actors of the 20th century.
 Often misunderstood during the height of his celebrity, the film lays bare the demons with which he struggled, reminding us just how daring and dangerous artistic freedom can be.